-25 Oct The mystery of the golden Fleece and the Holy Grail
+25 Oct Amazing Secrets about the Golden Fleece and the Holy Grail

 For those who are into the many layers and the different themes of the Maier Files already noted that one of the themes associates with the Grail Quest, the hidden knowledge and the search for this power.
 The quest of the Golden Fleece and the Argonauts has always been in connection with the quest of the Holy Grail.
 And yes, also this tale has plenty layers.
 In Greek mythology, the Golden Fleece (Greek: χρυσόμαλλον δέρας chrysómallon déras) is the fleece of the gold-hair winged ram.
 So this Golden Fleece figures in the tale of the Argonauts, who set out on a quest for the fleece by order of King Pelias, in order to place Jason rightfully on the throne of Iolcus in Thessaly.
 Through the help of Medea, they acquire the Golden Fleece.
 According to ancient Greek mythology, Aeson was the rightful king of Iolcos , but his half-brother Pelias usurped the throne.
 It was Pelias who sent Aeson’s son Jason and his Argonauts to look for the Golden Fleece.